Don't get grounded: Everything you need to know about REAL ID's (and the new TSA Confirm.ID program)

 What do you need to get a REAL ID?

-2. Social Security number: You have a few options here: your Social Security card, a W-2, or a pay stub showing the full number.
+Social Security number – card, W-2, or pay stub showing the full number

 How to get your REAL ID – It’s easier than you think!

 Ready to make it happen?
-Follow these steps to get your REAL ID sorted:
+Follow these steps to get your REAL ID:

 1. Head to your local DMV (or wherever your state handles driver’s licenses).